-Azienda Flaminio near Brindisi, Iore in San Pancrazio Salentino and Vigna Castello near Serranova - from these three estates with melodious names, Vallone's excellent wines of the DOC Salice Salentino, Igt Salento, DOC Brindisi as well as the top wine Graticciaia are produced.
-The finest olive oil is also produced here.
-The iron-rich soil also produces exceptionally aromatic tomatoes and artichokes.
-The sisters Vittoria and Maria Teresa Vallone, manager Dottore Lazzari and oenologist Graziana Grassini welcome us to the enchanting Castello Serranova.
-One senses that these four personalities harmonize perfectly.
-The fortified estate with its fortified tower and chapel once offered protection against Saracen raids.
+Azienda Flaminio near Brindisi, Iore in San Pancrazio Salentino and Vigna Castello near Serranova - from these three estates with melodious names Vallone's excellent wines of the DOC Salice Salentino, Igt Salento, DOC Brindisi and the top wine Graticciaia are produced.
+In addition, the finest olive oil is produced here.
+The ferruginous soil also produces extremely aromatic tomatoes and artichokes.
+The sisters Vittoria and Maria Teresa Vallone, managing director Dottore Lazzari and oenologist Graziana Grassini welcome us to the enchanting Castello Serranova.
+One senses that these four personalities are in excellent harmony.
+The fortified estate with its fortified tower and chapel once provided protection against Saracen raids.
 Today, this typical masseria has an indescribably peaceful atmosphere.
 Birds chirp, red bougainvillea cover the walls, lemon trees grow in the castle garden.
-The view extends over extensive olive groves and the vineyard Vigna Castello down to the sea.
-During harvest time, reed mats are laid out on the terrace.
-On them, Vallone lets hand-picked grapes from the Azienda Flaminio on these mats.Sun drying.
+The view extends over vast olive groves and the vineyard Vigna Castello down to the sea.
+On the terrace, reed mats are laid out during harvest time.
+Vallone leaves hand-picked grapes from the Azienda Flaminio on these mats.Sun drying.
 No effort is spared in the production of Graticciaia, which has won several awards.

-Maria Teresa, Vallone
+Maria Teresia, Vallone

-furnished rooms of the castle.
+in the stylishly furnished rooms of the castle.
 We toast with a glass of Vigna Castello, accompanied by extremely tasty, light appetizers.
 The ruby red wine reflects the wonderful scents, the warmth, the light and the enchanting landscape of the nearby vineyard.